Updates for more Ethic News alum coming soon!

 Bella was a writer for Ethic during the 2015-2016 school year.
 Aside from being involved in Ethic her senior year, Bella was a Varsity Song member, ASB executive vice president, a Link Crew leader, a member of CSF, and was in various honors and AP classes.
 She also danced competitively outside of school with a studio.
-Now, she attends the University of Oregon as a junior, Bella is pursuing a journalism major with a focus in public relations and a creative writing minor.
-At the U of O, she is a member of the Kappa Alpha Theta Alpha Xi chapter and the assistant coach for Jam Squad, a club hip hop team.
-Bella also works as a student event coordinator at the University’s Parent and Family Programs.
+She graduated from the University of Oregon, pursuing a journalism major with a focus in public relations and a creative writing minor.
+At the U of O, she was a member of the Kappa Alpha Theta Alpha Xi chapter and the assistant coach for Jam Squad, a club hip hop team.
+Bella also worked as a student event coordinator at the University’s Parent and Family Programs.
 One day, she hopes to publish and illustrate her own children’s book and dedicate it to her little brother.
 Bella enjoys hanging out with friends, painting, listening to music and attending concerts, and dancing as often as she can.
 Bella is so grateful for being a member of Ethic News, and is proud to say that she will continue her writing career in the future.

 More Ethic alumni updates will be posted soon.